Over at the

 The cohesiveness of the university community might be reduced.

-Over at the Free Exchange blog they have this to say,
+Free Exchange blog they have

 One obvious point is that a parking lot probably wasn't contributing all that much to cohesiveness in the first place.
 The university clearly intends to place people in the new building, adding to the agglomeration economies of a dense college campus.
 By having more students and faculty in a central place, the administration increases the value of being in that place, encouraging more people to spend time there.